SHA-4096/SHA-4096.github.io/source/_posts/how_does_model_generate_work.md

 )
 ```
-After *defining other model kwargs*, we can generate input_ids, which will be passed to the `forward` runction of Llama.
+After *defining other model kwargs*, we can generate input_ids, which will be passed to the `forward` function of Llama.

 ```python
 # 5. Prepare `input_ids` which will be used for auto-regressive generation